Image via threestooges.com

 A Paramount Television image

-Arguably more importantly, the mayor and city council president clearly look to be caught in a lie as the Ethics Commission has been imposing its sentiments, if not also will, as regards the problems with the way the raises were approved.
+And arguably more importantly, the mayor and city council president clearly look to be caught in a lie as the Ethics Commission has been imposing its sentiments — if not also its will — as regards problems with the way the raises were approved.

 So what for the fact that the Ethics Commission is tasked to call balls & strikes as well as has far more professional staff to review matters that come to its attention.